 1. Introduction

-OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 [RFC6749] (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.) protocol.
+OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 [RFC6749] (Hardt, D., Ed., “The OAuth 2.0 Authorization Framework,” October 2012.) protocol.
 It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

 In order for an OpenID Connect Relying Party to utilize OpenID Connect services for an End-User, the RP needs to know where the OpenID Provider is.
 OpenID Connect uses WebFinger (Jones, P., Salgueiro, G., Jones, M., and J. Smarr, “WebFinger,” September 2013.)
 [RFC7033] to locate the OpenID Provider for an End-User.
 This process is described in Section 2 (OpenID Provider Issuer Discovery).

-Once the OpenID Provider has been identified, the configuration information for that OP is retrieved from a well-known location as a JSON document, including its OAuth 2.0 endpoint locations.
+Once the OpenID Provider has been identified, the configuration information for that OP is retrieved from a well-known location as a JSON [RFC7159] (Bray, T., Ed., “The JavaScript Object Notation (JSON) Data Interchange Format,” March 2014.) document, including its OAuth 2.0 endpoint locations.
 This process is described in Section 4 (Obtaining OpenID Provider Configuration Information).